Folawalker/Education-Data/README.md

 # Dataset
 The dataset includes the following columns:

-`Age`: Age of student
+- `Age`: Age of student

-Gender: Student's gender
+- `Gender`: Student's gender

-Region: Student’s region of origin
+- `Region`: Student’s region of origin

-Socioeconomic_Status: Socioeconomic class of the student
+- `Socioeconomic_Status`: Socioeconomic class of the student

-Attendance (%): Percentage of days the student was present
+- `Attendance (%)`: Percentage of days the student was present

-Exam_Score: Student's score in final exam
+- `Exam_Score`: Student's score in final exam

-Data Inspection
+# Data Inspection
 Used .info() and .head() to inspect the dataset structure, data types, and sample entries.
 Checked for missing values and ensured the dataset was structured properly for analysis.

-Data Cleaning
+# Data Cleaning
-Verified and converted column data types.
+- Verified and converted column data types.

-Checked for and handled missing values.
+- Checked for and handled missing values.

-Ensured categorical variables were correctly encoded.
+- Ensured categorical variables were correctly encoded.

-Removed or treated outliers for accuracy in visualization and modeling.
+- Removed or treated outliers for accuracy in visualization and modeling.

-Exploratory Data Analysis
+# Exploratory Data Analysis
-1. Overview of the Data
+## 1. Overview of the Data
-Descriptive Statistics: Used .describe() and other methods to summarize mean, median, standard deviation, etc.
+- Descriptive Statistics: Used .describe() and other methods to summarize mean, median, standard deviation, etc.

-Data Distribution: Visualized distributions of Age, Attendance (%), and Exam_Score using histograms and boxplots.
+- Data Distribution: Visualized distributions of Age, Attendance (%), and Exam_Score using histograms and boxplots.

-Check for Outliers: Identified and visualized outliers using box plots and z-score analysis.
+- Check for Outliers: Identified and visualized outliers using box plots and z-score analysis.

-2. Comparative Analysis
+## 2. Comparative Analysis
-Exam Score vs Gender: Compared average exam scores between male and female students.
+- Exam Score vs Gender: Compared average exam scores between male and female students.

-Exam Score vs Region: Analyzed performance trends across different regions.
+- Exam Score vs Region: Analyzed performance trends across different regions.

-Exam Score vs Socioeconomic Status: Investigated how exam scores vary with socioeconomic background.
+- Exam Score vs Socioeconomic Status: Investigated how exam scores vary with socioeconomic background.

-Attendance vs Gender: Explored if gender has any effect on attendance rates.
+- Attendance vs Gender: Explored if gender has any effect on attendance rates.

-Attendance vs Region: Checked regional patterns in attendance.
+- Attendance vs Region: Checked regional patterns in attendance.

-Attendance vs Socioeconomic Status: Assessed attendance trends across different socioeconomic levels.
+- Attendance vs Socioeconomic Status: Assessed attendance trends across different socioeconomic levels.

-3. Correlation & Hypothesis Testing
+## 3. Correlation
-Correlation Matrix: Used heatmaps to examine relationships between numerical features like Age, Attendance (%), and Exam_Score.
+- Correlation Matrix: Used a scatter plot to examine relationships between students' Attendance (%), and Exam_Score.

-T-tests & Chi-Square Tests: Conducted statistical tests to assess significance of observed relationships between categorical and continuous variables.

-4. Predictive Modeling
-Regression Analysis: Built regression models to predict exam scores based on demographic and behavioral data.

-Classification Models: Considered decision trees and logistic regression for categorizing performance levels.

-5. Clustering Analysis
-Applied K-means clustering on Exam_Score and Attendance (%) to identify natural groupings of student performance and engagement.

-Contributions
+# Contributions
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request for improvements, suggestions, or enhancements.